 In addition to proving the hypothesis, additional findings and benefits were revealed.
 These findings include but are not limited to the ease of use, minimal professional involvement, teaching model for parents as well as children and increased expessive language.

 For Additional findings and study details visit the Research and Expert Opinion page.

 Watch Me Learn is the best evidence based Video teaching program for children with autism, Pdd, Pdd-nos, speech delays and other developmental delays.

 We claim to be the best because our engaging videos teach skills across many areas of functioning including language, social behavior, play, emotion, academics and adaptive skills all while children are having so much fun they don’t even realize they are learning!

 Children learn real life skills from Watch Me Learn.
 This gives them the ability to easily complete the learned tasks in their lives.
 When our learners use these tasks in their lives, their self esteem soars and they want to learn more!
 Successful learners want to learn more and more.

 Watch Me Learn actively strives to engage our learners in our fun scenarios that are typical to children.
 These scenarios are easily reenacted in real life and gives our learners the opportunity to put their new skills to use immediately.
 This immediate reinforcement is a huge reward to our learners!

 Teaching within these dynamic real-life scenarios, viewers are captivated and they want to keep watching and learning.
 As a result, learning is accelerated and our learners develop a sense of self and self esteem.
 Self esteem gives them confidence and the desire to learn more.
 This is the foundation upon which future skills are built!

-Visit our Product Catalog page to browse all our educational products.
+Visit our Video on Demand page to browse our educational video products.

 Teaching within real life makes Watch Me Learn a great teacher!